dameikle/javalocate/README.md

 javalocate -v 11 -a x86_64
 ```

-For example, to get the latest aarch64 JVM available
+For example, to get the path to latest aarch64 JVM available
 ```bash
 javalocate -a aarch64
 ```